openebs-archive/openebs-docs/docs/tsg_install.md

 kubectl delete crd volumesnapshots.volumesnapshot.external-storage.k8s.io
 ```

- ## While running OpenEBS v0.7 on Centos 7.5 getting below error in the node-disk-manager pod.
+ ## Running OpenEBS v0.7 on Centos 7.5 displays an error in the node-disk-manager pod

  ```
  container_linux.go:247: starting container process caused "process_linux.go:359: container init caused \"rootfs_linux.go:53: mounting \\\"/proc/1/mounts\\\" to rootfs \\\"/mnt/docker/devicemapper/mnt/c6102aa3daf7ff291b1595fd6a9bf1367fd6d013498cc0a36442d9de4b968f3d/rootfs\\\" at \\\"/mnt/docker/devicemapper/mnt/c6102aa3daf7ff291b1595fd6a9bf1367fd6d013498cc0a36442d9de4b968f3d/rootfs/host/mounts\\\" caused \\\"permission denied\\\"\""
  ```
  ### Troubleshooting

-The hosts mount file is being attached to the ndm pod is to detect if the discovered disk is an OS disk.
-If selinux is enabled, this mount file cannot be able to attach by ndm.
+The hosts mount file that is attached to the ndm pod is to detect if the discovered disk is an OS disk.
+If selinux is enabled,ndm will be unable to attach the mount file.
 Try to disable selinux by  `setenforce 0` , which will allow to detect the disks.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>